kieramatiska/sci_indicator_normalization/README.md

 ### Data Folder (data)

 This folder is split into 8 different subfolders, listed below, and contains 1 .csv file not located in a folder, "sci_difference.csv".
 All data in the subfolders were imported into R from ArcGIS Pro.
-Each .csv file contains numbers indicating the amount of each locator found within a surf break buffer.
+Each .csv file contains numbers indicating the amount of each indicator found within a surf break buffer.

 - pressure folder: Contains indicators for built area, human modification, population change, roads, and ports
 - biodiversity folder: Contains indicators for coral reefs, mangroves, seagrass, marine and terrestrial species richness, oceanic priority areas, terrestrial priority areas ranked high, very high, and extremely high, and tree cover